ingerbha/ros_asv_system/README.md

 # The ASV System Package

-The Autonomous Surface Vehicle (ASV) System Package is a collection of ROS packages developed by Thomas Stenerdrn as a part of his master's thesis.
+The Autonomous Surface Vehicle (ASV) System Package is a collection of ROS packages developed by Thomas Stenersen as a part of his master's thesis.
 I am using the simulator and adding a simulation based mpc controller.